You may also enjoy my Invisible Illness ‘PoNETry’ – click here

 4. Do I have a NET Syndrome?

 Many NET patients will have been experiencing symptoms prior to diagnosis, perhaps for some time.
 It’s possible these symptoms form part of what is known as a ‘Syndrome’ and there are several associated with NETs.
 Syndromes are mostly caused by the effects of over-secretion of hormones from the tumours, a hallmark of Neuroendocrine disease.
+Carcinoid Syndrome is the most common but there are many more depending on the primary location.
 Read more here – NET Syndromes.

 7. Will you be able to get rid of all my disease?